-At Darley Churchtown we aim to provide a secure and caring school in which all children will work towards achieving their full potential in an atmosphere which encourages and values self-esteem.
-We aim to help children to develop a positive and realistic self-image where their successes are celebrated.
-We want all our children to develop a positive attitude and respect towards each other and their surroundings.
+We aim to provide a secure, caring school in which all children work towards achieving their full potential in an atmosphere which encourages and values self-esteem.
+We celebrate successes to develop positive and realistic self-image.
+All children will develop positive attitudes and respect towards each other and their surroundings.

 We want our children to 'Be the best they can be.'

 Darley Churchtown will seek to develop the child's full potential academically, physically, morally, spiritually and socially.
 In the process of achieving this, the following aims have been agreed:

 Darley Churchtown School is committed to serving the community of Darley Dale, its parish and its surrounding areas.
 It recognises the multi-cultural, multi faith and ever-changing nature of the United Kingdom, and therefore those it serves.
 It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.